 Transparency of the Regulatory System

 The government of Burkina Faso aims for transparency in law and policy to foster competition.
-By law, prices of products, goods, and services must be established according to fair and sound competition.
-The government believes that cartels, the abuse of a position of superiority, restrictive practices, refusal to sell to consumers, discriminatory practices, unauthorized sales, and selling at a loss are practices that distort free competition.
+By law, prices of goods, and services must be established according to fair and sound competition.
+The government believes that cartels, the abuse of dominant position, restrictive practices, refusal to sell to consumers, discriminatory practices, unauthorized sales, and selling at a loss are practices that distort free competition.

 International Regulatory Considerations